arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 The serial transceiver default configuration is set to __RS-232__, so we are going to use this protocol for the Linux example.
 Make sure to follow the respective wiring shown above.

-We configured the __Portenta Machine Control__ used for this example leveraging the code included with the `Arduino_MachineControl` library called `RS232` which can be found on **File > Examples > Arduino_MachineControl**.
+We configured the __Portenta Machine Control__ used for this example leveraging the code included with the `Arduino_PortentaMachineControl` library called `RS232` which can be found on **File > Examples > Arduino_PortentaMachineControl**.
 This sketch will continuously send a message and wait to receive one using RS-232.

 After setting up the serial communication parameters, we can start receiving from the Machine Control with the following command: